 When you’re dealing with building and construction materials, it’s not uncommon to have multiple options to work with in order to get to the finished product.
 However, not all materials are created equal and it’s important to choose the right one for the right job.
 Take, for example, a sheet of drywall compared to a cement board, also known as hardiebacker, Unlike drywall, hardiebacker contains no organic fillers, making it much more resistant to mold, rot, warping, and deterioration.
 So, why don’t homebuilders use cement backer boards in every situation?

-Cementitious backer units (CBUs) or cement boards (commonly referred to as hardiebacker) are typically used as tile backer boards.
-These cement boards are basically cement bonded particle boards, made from combining cement with other reinforcing materials, that are formed and cut into sheets of varying thicknesses and sizes.
+Cementitious backer units (CBUs) or cement boards are typically used as tile backer boards as an alternative to other options such as drywall.
+They are commonly referred to as hardiebacker by many people in the building and construction industry.
+They are basically cement bonded particle boards, made from combining cement with other reinforcing materials, that are formed and cut into sheets of varying thicknesses and sizes.
 They are commonly used during the construction and repair of bathrooms and kitchens due to their water-resistant composition.

 What Is Cement Board Used For?